rupeshs/fastsdcpu/Readme.md

 ### Convert SD 1.5 models to OpenVINO LCM-LoRA fused models

 We first creates LCM-LoRA baked in model,replaces the scheduler with LCM and then converts it into OpenVINO model.
 For more details check [LCM OpenVINO Converter](https://github.com/rupeshs/lcm-openvino-converter), you can use this tools to convert any StableDiffusion 1.5 fine tuned models to OpenVINO.

+## Intel AI PC support - OpenVINO (CPU,GPU,NPU)

+Fast SD now supports AI PC inference support.
+[To learn more about AI PC and OpenVINO](https://nolowiz.com/ai-pc-and-openvino-quick-and-simple-guide/).

+### GPU

+For GPU mode `set device=GPU` and run webui.

+### NPU
+FastSD CPU now supports power efficient NPU (Neural Processing Unit) that comes with Intel Core Ultra processors.
+Please note that NPU support is experimental currently support [rupeshs/sd15-lcm-square-openvino-int8](https://huggingface.co/rupeshs/sd15-lcm-square-openvino-int8).

+- Start webui
+- Select LCM-OpenVINO mode
+- Select the models tab and select OpenVINO model sd15-lcm-square-openvino-int8
+- Now it will run on the NPU

+This is heterogeneous computing since text encoder and UNET will use NPU and VAE will use GPU for processing.
+Thanks to OpenVINO.

 <a id="real-time-text-to-image"></a>

 ## Real-time text to image (EXPERIMENTAL)